hanneslsm/bittnerkrull25/README.md

 BittnerKrull25 is a custom WordPress block theme developed by Studio Leismann for Bittner+Krull Softwaresysteme GmbH, tailored for seamless integration with WordPress's block editor.

 ## Features
-- Full Site Editing (FSE): Enables comprehensive site customization using WordPress's block editor.
+- **Full Site Editing (FSE):** Enables comprehensive site customization using WordPress's block editor.
-- Custom Templates and Patterns: Provides unique templates and block patterns specific to client needs.
+- **Custom Templates and Patterns:** Provides unique templates and block patterns specific to client needs.
-- Theme Settings: Configurable options available via the theme.json file and a build process.
+- **Theme Settings:** Configurable options available via the theme.json file and a build process.
-- Custom Blocks Styles: Includes custom-designed blocks and styles for a cohesive look.
+- **Custom Blocks Styles:** Includes custom-designed blocks and styles for a cohesive look.
-- Enhanced Asset Management: Efficiently manages JavaScript and CSS with Webpack.
+- **Enhanced Asset Management:** Efficiently manages JavaScript and CSS with Webpack.
-- GSAP Animations: Smooth animations using GSAP, enhancing interactivity and engagement.
+- **GSAP Animations:** Smooth animations using GSAP, enhancing interactivity and engagement.

 ## Recommended Plugins
-- [Create Block Theme Plugin:](https://wordpress.org/plugins/create-block-theme/) Recommended for easy exporting and customization of block themes.
+- [Create Block Theme Plugin](https://wordpress.org/plugins/create-block-theme/): Recommended for easy exporting and customization of block themes.

-## Installation
-- Download the theme from the GitHub repository.
-- Upload the bittnerkrull25 folder to the /wp-content/themes/ directory on your WordPress site.
-- Activate the theme via Appearance > Themes in the WordPress admin dashboard.

 ## Development
 This theme utilizes modern development tools and workflows to manage and bundle assets.